BFNT/Repair-Inventory-Manager/README.md

 - Starting with the 0.9 beta, the software will begin to have improvements after the return of users to improve its ergonomics and use.
 - Version 1.0 will be released when all aspects of improvements have been properly completed.
-As the minor versions (1.1, 1.2, 1.3,...), there will be additions of functions for the more pars mentioned in the file TODO.md.
+As the minor versions (1.1, 1.2, 1.3,...), there will be additions of functions for the more parts mentioned in the project V1.0 section.
 - (Uncertain) For version 2.0, the system will be completely revised to run on a SQL database and also have 'online' support to use its smartphone for all tracking operations.
-- (Even more uncertain) For future versions, there will still be additions of functions that will be for the most pars cited in the file TODO.md, with the possibility of adding a web platform allowing customers / schools to make a return On the hardware, inform us in case of breakdown, etc...
+- (Even more uncertain) For future versions, there will still be additions of functions that will be for the most parts cited in the project V2.0 section, with the possibility of adding a web platform allowing customers / schools to make a return On the hardware, inform us in case of breakdown, etc...

 ## Thanks